Things to do in London in 3 days

 Admission to view the permanent collection at the V&A is free.
 Some temporary exhibitions are also free, but there is usually a fee to enter the main ones, unless you have a London Pass.

 - Hours: Every day from 10:00 to 17:30

 - Address: Cromwell Rd, London SW7 2RL, UK

 Last night in the West End

-What better way to end your London adventure than by returning to the heart of the city, to the core of where it all began and enjoy the iconic West End atmosphere.
+What better way to end your London adventure than to return to the heart of the city, to the core of where it all began and enjoy the iconic atmosphere of the West End.

 London also has a great nightlife with hundreds of bars, pubs, discos and clubs.
 No matter what your taste, you are sure to find something interesting!